Zmk55/PwnSafe/BUILD_INSTRUCTIONS.md

 - Executables are built with `--onefile` for easy distribution
 - The `--windowed` flag hides the console window on Windows
 - All necessary dependencies are bundled automatically
-- The cyberpunk theme is applied by default
+- The modern theme is applied by default
 - Cross-platform compatibility is maintained

 ## 🆘 Support